 Vision: Growing Healthy Habits

-Enchanted Garden Explorer Packs
+Enchanted Garden Explorer Packs (Temporarily suspended)

 Visit the Enchanted Garden and experience nature with Explorer Packs for families.
 Each pack contains a seasonal self-guided activity and supplies.
 Available at the Children’s Research Desk.

 Try out Explorer Packs, available for check out for use in our Enchanted Garden.
 Each garden season a new theme is introduce.
 Packs include a self-guided activity that invites participants to use their senses, to explore the garden and report their discoveries in words and or pictures.